rithmschool/javascript_fundamentals_solutions/nested_objects_exercise/readme.md

 - using a for loop, console.log all of the numbers in the `primeNumbers` array
 - using a for loop, console.log all of the even fibonnaci numbers
 - console.log the value "second" inside the order array
-- invoke the `addSnack` function and add snack of "chocolate"
+- invoke the `addSnack` function and add the snack "chocolate"
 - Inside of the addSnack function there is a special keyword called `this`.
 What does the word `this` refer to inside the `addSnack` function?

 Given the following nested object: